lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Containerized Execution.md

 ### Using docker build and docker run

 Suppose your LF source file is `Foo.lf`.
-When you run `lfc` or use the IDE to generate code, a file called `Foo.Dockerfile` will appear in the `src_gen` directory.
+When you run `lfc` or use the IDE to generate code, a file called `Foo.Dockerfile` will appear in the `src_gen/Foo` directory.
 You can use this file to build a Docker image as follows.
-First, make sure you are in the same directory as the source file.
+First, navigate into the directory where `Foo.Dockerfile` is located.
 Then issue the command:

 ```
-   docker build -t foo -f src-gen/Foo.Dockerfile .
+   docker build -t foo -f Foo.Dockerfile .
 ```

 This will create a Docker image with tag `foo`.
 The tag is required to be all lower-case letters.
 By convention, we advise using the LF source file name, converted to lower case.